 The Universe has a funny way of deciding who it chooses to send in and out of our lives.
 Some of those people become main characters, some have supporting roles, and others are day players, around for just one episode.
-It tends to be those with the smallest part that can have the greatest affect.
+It tends to be those with the smallest part that can have the greatest effect.

-Let yourself hear the weight of my words, read them slowly, fully allowing each one to sink in as I say; last night was one of the best nights of my life.
-My girlfriend Jessica and I met Feliciano the eighty-five year old photographer from Argentina for dinner at a little Italian Bistro in the Meatpacking District.
+Let yourself hear the weight of my words, read them slowly, fully allowing each one to sink in as I say: last night was one of the best nights of my life.
+My girlfriend Jessica and I met Feliciano the eighty-five year old photographer from Argentina for dinner at a little Italian bistro in the Meatpacking District.

 Feliciano has been living in the hotel I work at for almost one month now while on vacation.
 I don’t know why this man keeps coming into my life but I sure don’t mind.
 The man is alive, in every single sense of the word.
 He makes the people around him glow; he finds a way to turn the key to unlock what they are hiding from the surface.

 Jess and I arrived fifteen minutes early and were greeted by the old man moments later.
 Before we sat down, Feliciano asked the waiter to take our photograph.
 New friends.
 The three of us toasted to life as the sun sank low in the West over the Hudson River, casting a surreal painted vanilla sky that would have inspired Monet.